-- A PowerPoint introduction to coastal processes

-- A user guide

-- The REEFTOP hydrodynamics Baysian Belief Network (BBN)
+- A PowerPoint introduction to coastal processes - Coastal Protection Models: User Guide - The REEFTOP hydrodynamics Baysian Belief Network (BBN) - The SHORELINE BBN

-- The FRINGING REEF

-hydrodynamics BBN

-- The SHORELINE BBN

 Note: There are sub-models for wave height, wave forces, and shoreline position

 Coastal Protection enables users to assess the ability of coral reefs to protect shorelines from coastal erosion, and determine which reefs best protect key coastal infrastructure and communities.
 This information helps to guide management decisions.
 The tool also provides information on how wave conditions and wave forces on corals will change with sea level rise or loss of reef elevation, and how the shoreline might recede behind fringing reefs.